Basic course information

 • All written material is in English.

-• The multiple-choice exam questions will be available in both Danish and English.
+• The multiple-choice exam questions will ONLY be available English (OBS: this is new, starting from Fall 2026).

 • During the Fall semester, live lectures will be held in Danish.